Mixtape Medley CAL. A New Crochet Blanket Pattern

 a-granny-square-crochet-blanket-for-the-autumn

 I completely forgot to write about this cosy crochet blanket.
 I finished it before the summer holidays.
-It got a wash and was then stored away before I realised I should probably show it off a bit and then put it up for sale on Etsy (which it now is!).
-Actually, now is a pretty good time to do it because the colours remind me of autumn and that’s just where we’re heading.
+It got a wash and was then stored away before I realised I should probably show it off a bit and then put it up for sale.
+Actually, now is a pretty good time to do it because the colours remind me of autumn, and that’s just where we’re heading.

 bright-autumn-colours-crochet-join-as-you-go-granny-squares

-Amazingly for me, this is the first time I’ve done a join-as-you-go granny square blanket.
+Amazingly, for me, this is the first time I’ve used a join-as-you-go method for a granny square blanket.
 Whilst I’ve done plenty of continuous joins, this is slightly different due to all the colour changes.
-It looks so much better than if I’d whip stitched the squares together (which is what I always used to do).
+It looks so much better than if I’d whip-stitched the squares together (which is what I always used to do).

 autumn-colours-crochet-blanket